sukaiagenji/MarinaBot/README.md

 #Advanced
 Check out the commands.js file for things like adminlvl and command disabling.
 Simply.....<br>
-adminlvl can be any number, from 1 to 100.
+adminlvl can be any number, from 0 to 99 for a total of 100 levels.
 Basically, the higher a person's adminlvl, the more they can do.
 I only needed 5 levels, so 4 was my highest number.<br>
 Certain commands have a `disabled` variable.
-Setting a command's `disabled` to true removes the command from usage.
-Best combined with plugin removal, or if you don't need certain commands, like `!checkeq`.
+Setting a command's `disabled` to true removes the command from usage. ~~Best combined with plugin removal, or if you don't need certain commands, like `!checkeq`.~~ There are still some commands with "plugins", but just setting them with a `disabled` will work.
+My plugins, however, just need to be renamed from `*.js` to `*.somethingbesidesjs`.

 TODO: Explain AI setup through PandoraBots.